 In accordance with lengthy instructions, on 14 August they sailed west from Batavia to Mauritius, where they stayed for one month, making repairs and taking on supplies.
 They then sailed due south until unpleasantly cold conditions forced them back to the 45th parallel, which they followed eastwards until they sighted the mountains of southern Tasmania on 24 November.
 Tasman named this new land Antony Van Diemen's Land, after the governor general of Batavia.
 They skirted it from North Bay, on the east coast, to St Patrick Head, on the east, finding evidence of inhabitants without seeing them.
-After taking on fresh water and planting a company flag, they continued east from Tasmania on 4 December.
+After taking on fresh water and planting a Dutch flag, they continued east from Tasmania on 4 December.

 About noon on 13 December, Tasman sighted a large, elevated land mass (the Southern Alps of New Zealand).
 At the time he was opposite Perpendicular Point, by Punakaiki.
 Tasman named it Staten Landt, thinking it the part of South America named by Jacob Le Maire.
 The ships sailed north past Cape Foulwind, seeing smoke from cooking fires before reaching Cape Farewell on 16 December.
 On the evening of 18 December Tasman and his men became the first known Europeans to encounter Maori.
 The ships anchored in Golden Bay; lights were seen on shore and two boats came out to inspect the ships from a distance.
 A trumpet-like noise was heard, and Tasman's crew replied with a trumpet.
-Their anchorage has been identified as Wharewharangi Bay, and the inhabitants as Maori of Ngati Tumatakokiri.

-Next day, 19 December, a boat approached with 13 men on board, who called out.
+Next day, 19 December, a boat approached with 13 men of Ngati Tumatakokiri on board, who called out.
 They were shown white cloth and knives as gifts by Tasman's men, but returned to shore.
 Tasman noted that the occupants were of ordinary height 'but rough of voice and bones their colour between brown and yellow'.
 They had black hair, which was fastened at the back and adorned with a large white feather, and wore square cloaks, tied in front of the throat, with a square plate around the neck.
 Their boats consisted of two long canoes lashed together, with planks laid across for seating.
 Seven more craft, one with a high prow, came out to the ships.
 The Heemskerck's small boat was sent to the Zeehaen with the quarter master and six oarsmen, to warn the crew to be on their guard and not to let too many on board.
 Returning, the boat was rammed by one of the canoes and the sailors were attacked with paddles and 'short thick pieces of wood'.
 Three were killed and one mortally wounded; the quarter master and two others swam to Tasman's ship and were picked up by its sloop.
 One of the dead was taken by the attackers, and the canoes sped back to shore out of range of the muskets and cannon which opened fire from both ships.
 As the ships weighed anchor and set sail, 11 canoes approached and were fired on.
 The leading boat and one occupant were struck by canister shot.
 Tasman named the place Moordenaers (Murderers) Bay (Golden Bay).

 The fleet made a north-east course, reaching the southern islands of the Tonga group on 21 January, where they finally obtained ample supplies of food and water by trading with the islanders.
 Sailing on, in early February they sighted some of the northern islands of Fiji but did not land.
 They turned westwards, survived a prolonged storm, and experienced an earthquake at sea.
 Reaching New Guinea in mid April, they navigated its northern coastline and reached Batavia on 15 June.